sebelga/google-datastore-blog-app/README.md

 You need to make the content of your bucket **public** so the images you upload are accesible in the browser.

 The easiest way to do it is to:
-* select you bucket.
+* go to [Google Storage](https://console.cloud.google.com/storage/) and select your bucket
-* on the menu on the right select `Edit bucket permissions`.
+* on the menu on the right select `Edit bucket permissions`
 * add the `allUsers` user
-* set the role to `Storage Object Viewer`.
+* set the role to `Storage Object Viewer`

 ### Start the Application